stymiee/php-simple-encryption/README.md

 If the text to be encrypted contains trailing null characters they will be removed when decrypting those values.

+Some ciphers may not work on your version of PHP.
+The newer your version of PHP (and its openssl extension), the more ciphers that will be available to you.

 ## Support

 If you require assistance using this library start by viewing the [HELP.md](HELP.md) file included in this package.
 It